 \subsubsection{Retrieval-Path Combination Schemes}

-Architecturally, current hybrid search implementations \cite{BruchNIL24a,LuanETC21,YangCHQY24} predominantly focus on dual-path combination schemes, which can be broadly categorized by the primary system they extend.
-One common approach is vector-centric \cite{hybrid-search-weaviate,hybrid-search-pinecone,hybrid-search-milvus}, where {\svs} is integrated into vector databases to augment their native {\dvs} capabilities, thereby addressing the weakness of {\dvs} in handling precise keyword queries.
-Conversely, a text-centric approach integrates {\dvs} into established {\fts} engines like Elasticsearch \cite{elasticsearch}, retrofitting them with semantic search capabilities \cite{XianTPL24,full-text-dense,abs-2311-18503}.
-The underlying integration strategies for these dual-path systems vary: some create a unified index over both sparse and dense vectors to enable joint pruning \cite{abs-2410-20381}, while others advocate for separate, independent indexes managed by a multi-index engine that coordinates queries across them \cite{ChenZCXZWHYLWLY24}.
+Current hybrid search implementations \cite{BruchNIL24a,LuanETC21,YangCHQY24} are predominantly dual-path schemes, categorized by the primary system they extend.
+The vector-centric approach \cite{hybrid-search-weaviate,hybrid-search-pinecone,hybrid-search-milvus} integrates {\svs} into vector databases to augment native {\dvs} capabilities, addressing their weakness in handling precise keyword queries.
+Conversely, the text-centric approach integrates {\dvs} into established {\fts} engines like Elasticsearch \cite{elasticsearch}, retrofitting them with semantic capabilities \cite{XianTPL24,full-text-dense,abs-2311-18503}.
+Integration strategies for these dual-path systems vary: some create a unified index for joint pruning \cite{abs-2410-20381}, while others use separate, independent indexes managed by a multi-index engine \cite{ChenZCXZWHYLWLY24}.
 However, these approaches are typically limited to two paradigms.
-As noted in our previous discussion, comprehensive architectural studies and systems that effectively integrate three or more paradigms—especially the {\ts}—remain scarce.
+Comprehensive architectural studies and systems effectively integrating three or more paradigms—especially {\ts}—remain scarce.